microsoft/MSIX-PackageSupportFramework/README.md

 We are looking for your feedback, please file any issues or feedback in the [Issues section] (https://github.com/Microsoft/MSIX-PackageSupportFramework/issues) or in our [tech community] (https://techcommunity.microsoft.com/t5/Package-Support-Framework/bd-p/Package-Support)

 ## Documentation
 Check out our [step by step guide](https://docs.microsoft.com/en-us/windows/uwp/porting/package-support-framework), it will walk you through the main PSF workflows and provides the key documentation.
-Check out the [PSF scripts support] (https://docs.microsoft.com/en-us/windows/msix/psf/run-scripts-with-package-support-framework) that we recently added to our framework, it provides great flexibility to yuour packages.
+Check out the [PSF scripts support] (https://docs.microsoft.com/en-us/windows/msix/psf/run-scripts-with-package-support-framework) that we recently added to our framework, it provides great flexibility to your packages.

 See also:
 * [Package Support Framework package layout](layout.md)